whuang8/redactrus/README.md

 Redactrus is a [Logrus hook](https://github.com/sirupsen/logrus#hooks) that redacts specified text from your logs.

-Easy redaction of log data:
+Easy redaction of your logs:

 ![Redacted](https://i.imgur.com/7bWHxKq.png)